 Delaware Valley University is a private, nonprofit school in a suburban setting in Doylestown, Pennsylvania.
-Delaware Valley University was founded in 1896 and now enrolls around 2,303 students a year, including 1,841 undergrads.
-Delaware Valley University provides housing for up to 995 students.
+Delaware Valley University was founded in 1896 and the school now enrolls around 2,168 students per year, which includes 1,749 undergraduate students.
+Delaware Valley University ensures housing for up to 1,024 students.
 The majority of students live on campus, and first year-students are required to live in campus housing.
-On the weekends, about 50% of students stay on-campus and participate in campus events and social life.

 Planning to play sports?
 Delaware Valley University has many options for athletes.
 See them all and learn more about life at Delaware Valley University on the Student Life page.

-Let's take a look at all of these areas to get a better sense of what Delaware Valley University offers and if it sounds like a good choice for you.
+Let's take a look at these areas to get a better sense of what Delaware Valley University offers and if the school seems like a good choice for you.

-It is slightly difficult to get into Delaware Valley University.
-Delaware Valley University admitted 92% of all applicants in 2021.
-Out of 2,091 applications received in 2021, 1,915 students were offered admission.
+It is not difficult to get into Delaware Valley University.
+The acceptance rate at Delaware Valley University is 93%.
+Out of 1,854 applications received in 2022, 1,721 students were offered admission.

-About 72% of students who start at Delaware Valley University return the next year.
-Around 55% of students who started at Delaware Valley University earn their Bachelor's degrees within six years.
-Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.
+Around 69% of students who start at Delaware Valley University return the next year.
+Delaware Valley Universityhas a six year graduation rate of 54 for undergrads.
+The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

-In 2020, students graduated with an average of $48,278 in student loans for each student with debt.
+Students in the class of 2022 who had taken out student loans graduated with an average of $46,323 of debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 Some aid is awarded on a first-come, first-served basis, so fill out the FAFSA asap.
 Visit the FAFSA website to apply for student aid.
 Remember, the first F in FAFSA stands for FREE!
 You should never have to pay to submit the Free Application for Federal Student Aid (FAFSA), so be very wary of anyone asking you for money.